modjeskaa/Portfolio/README.md

 # About me
-I am an Art History major (UAM) with a background in researching european art market for antiques (paintings, military, collectibles).
-I've recently found myself fascinated by computer science.
+I am an Art History major (UAM) with a background in researching european art market.
+Recently I've gained interest in computer science.
 I am developing software testing and technical skills.
 On this site I wish to share my projects and gained knowledge from my personal studies.